AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-64-agricultural-research-extension-and-teaching/frontmatter.md

 3194.
 Repealed.

 3195.
-Continuing animal health and disease research programs.
+Continuing animal health and disease, food security, and stewardship research, education, and extension programs.

 3196.
 Research on national and regional animal health or disease problems.